XMTei/ReCharSet/README.md

 - Find out the original character coding type of each source code file automaticlly.
 - Preview the text contents of selected file, and you can set the character coding type for the select file.
 - This progaram has English, Chinese, Japanese UI.
-- This project contains several reuseable control classes such an TreeListView.
+- This project contains several reuseable control classes such TreeListView.

 ## How to install